Gus Schumacher (skier): High school and juniors

 As a high school student, Schumacher trained with the Alaska Winter Stars.
 He swept both individual races at the Alaska state high school championships to claim the title of Skimeister, awarded to the skier with the best combined times, in both 2017 and 2018.

 From 2015 to 2019, Schumacher competed at the Cross Country Junior National Championships with the Alaskan divisional team.

 World Cup

 As a 23-year old, Schumacher won the men's 10 kilometer final at the 2024 Stifel Loppet Cup in Minneapolis.
 He became the youngest American to win a World Cup cross-country skiing race, the first American man to win any World Cup race since Simi Hamilton in 2013, and the first American man to win a distance race since Bill Koch in 1983.

 While on break from the World Cup ski tour, Schumacher competed in the American Birkebeiner in Wisconsin, and won the men's 50 km freestyle race on February 24, 2024.

+Advocacy

+In 2022, Schumacher lobbied Congress as a member of the Protect Our Winters Athlete Alliance.
+On March 20, 2024, Schumacher testified at a U.S. Senate Budget Committee hearing titled “Recreation at Risk: The Nature of Climate Costs” where he shared firsthand experiences of climate change throughout his skiing career.